Establishing Internal Equity and External Competitiveness is a Critical Objective of a Wage and Salary Program

 Economically challenging times are causing employers - both large and small - to rethink their positions on automatic annual increases for their employees.
 A decade ago the average annual increase was 5% to 10%.
 Today, many employers are delaying or will be offering smaller pay increases; others are "freezing" salaries and hourly wages altogether.

 The recognition of and reward for individual achievement is fundamental to good wage and salary administration.
 For many employers, a history of annual increases has led to the assumption by employees that they are entitled to a yearly increase no matter what the quality of their work.
 Some employers have given annual increases to all workers regardless of performance in the belief that a below average increase (or none at all) will de-motivate a worker.
 That practice leaves the poor performers thinking their work is adequate, and leaves those who perform well with no motivation to continue a high performance standard.

 It is critical in today's economy to communicate to your employees the link between their day-to-day performance and their pay; to break the entitlement expectation (a pay raise is not a guarantee); and to establish the relationship between their work and performance.

-To find out if you may be paying some employees too much or other employees too little, complete and submit the form below.
+Are you paying some employees too much or other employees too little?